Sterling Morrison: Legacy

-Upon their induction in the Rock and Roll Hall of Fame in 1996, Reed, Cale and Tucker performed a song titled "Last Night I Said Goodbye to My Friend", which was dedicated to Morrison.
+Upon the Velvet Underground's induction into the Rock and Roll Hall of Fame in 1996, Reed, Cale, and Tucker performed a new song entitled "Last Night I Said Goodbye to My Friend", which was dedicated to Morrison; this would be the band's final performance.
+Yule wrote an obituary for Morrison.

-Doug Yule, another Velvet Underground member, wrote an obituary for Morrison following his death.

-In March 2001, Morrison was remembered through a tribute set at the Austin Music Awards during the South by Southwest Festival.
-John Cale performed "Some Friends", a song he had composed in Morrison's memory, with Alejandro Escovedo, who played a song he wrote in 1995 called "Tugboat" which alludes to Morrison's time spent as a tugboat captain at the Houston Ship Channel.
-An SXSW panel on Sterling successfully convened that year, with Cale and others remembering their friend.
-Morrison was also the subject of an oral history, Velvet Underdog, in The Austin Chronicle that year.
-The story utilised quotes by Cale, Reed, Tucker, and other Morrison associates.
+In March 2001, Morrison was remembered through a tribute set at the Austin Music Awards during the city's South by Southwest festival.
+Cale performed "Some Friends", a song he had composed in Morrison's memory, with Morrison's Austin friend Alejandro Escovedo, who played a song he wrote in 1995 called "Tugboat" which alludes to Morrison's time as a tugboat captain in Houston.
+An SXSW panel on Morrison convened that year, with Cale and others remembering him.
+Morrison was also the subject of a series of oral history articles, Velvet Underdog, in The Austin Chronicle that year.

-Other songs that honor Morrison include the Galaxie 500 song "Tugboat" that alludes to Morrison's post-Velvet Underground career.
+Other songs that honor Morrison include "Tugboat" by Galaxie 500.
 Morrison was a major influence on Dean Wareham.

 Personal life

-Morrison's surviving family includes his widow, Martha (whom he married in 1971), his son, Thomas, and his daughter, Mary Anne, all of whom reside in Poughkeepsie, New York.
+Morrison's surviving family includes his widow, Martha (whom he married in 1971), his son, Thomas, and his daughter, Mary Anne, all of whom reside in Poughkeepsie.

 Guitar style

-During the Cale era, Morrison primarily focused on rhythm guitar, although both Reed and Morrison did trade lead and rhythm guitarist roles.
-From the third album on though, Morrison almost always took the role of lead guitarist as Reed concentrated more on his singing and rhythm playing.
+When John Cale was in the Velvet Underground, Morrison primarily focused on rhythm guitar, although Reed and Morrison traded lead and rhythm roles.
+After Doug Yule replaced Cale, Morrison almost always took the role of lead guitarist, as Reed concentrated more on his singing and rhythm playing and Yule played bass guitar and keyboards.

-Morrison and Reed's guitars were essentially duelling guitars that complemented each other, alternating between lead lines and rhythm parts interchangeably and with no assigned roles on who was lead or rhythm.
+Morrison and Reed's styles complemented each other, alternating between lead lines and rhythm parts interchangeably and with no assigned roles.
 Relative to Reed's improvisational and experimental guitar style, Morrison's guitar style was generally syncopated and more percussive with cleaner melodic lead parts.
-Praising his late bandmate's guitar playing, Reed told David Fricke, "Sometimes, I think his guitar playing is very much like his first name – sterling.
+Praising his bandmate's guitar playing, Reed told David Fricke: "Sometimes, I think his guitar playing is very much like his first name – sterling.
 It's involved.
 And yet it has a grace and elegance to it, even in the fast-note runs.
 You could play me a hundred guitars, and I could spot Sterling."

-Doug Yule, who joined the Velvet Underground later, stated that Morrison's greatest influence as a guitarist was Mickey Baker, a blues and R&B stylist known for "Love Is Strange", a hit single from 1957 as part of Mickey and Sylvia.
+Yule stated that Morrison's greatest influence as a guitarist was Mickey Baker of Mickey & Sylvia.